What You Need To Know When Travelling With Your Drone

 When you are bored of creating aerial videos of the places near you, the next logical step would be to visit foreign locales and continue shooting some exquisite locations.
 And in case you are interested in such a venture, then the following tips will help you know the best practices to follow when traveling with your drone.

-The drone must be compact enough that it can be quickly packaged without taking too much space in the luggage.
+The drone must be compact enough that it can be quickly packaged without taking too much space in the luggage just like your suitcase.
 Few drone models will have detachable parts that you can separate.
 This helps in packing the drone in right spaces.
 Similarly, a few other models come in a foldable variation where you can fold the drone and make it more compact.
 Such type of models should also be fine.
 And in some cases the remote tends to be bigger than the drone.
 So, make sure that the remote also is portable enough that it can be taken with you easily to any place on earth.

 There are restrictions to batteries being carried aboard aircrafts.
 As per the Federal Aviation Administration rules, a person can carry only two batteries if their capacity is between 101 Wh and 160 Wh.
 However, if your Lithium-Polymer batteries are below 100 Wh, then you don’t have to follow these restrictions.
 In fact, you can carry as many batteries as you like.
 So, check the battery specifications and make sure that you follow the airline rules regarding batteries.
 In addition, it is recommended that you only keep the batteries charged at 20% to 30% of the capacity when bringing it aboard the aircraft.
 Most importantly, avoid batteries that look puffed up.
 You should also cover the battery terminals with a tape so that it is not vulnerable to a potential shorting.
 Storing the batteries in separate pouches rather than keep it all together in a single pouch is also a good habit.